 Third, a lot about the game has changed since I purchased a good chunk of its art.
 That’s on me for being hasty and wanting commissioned pieces while I was still prototyping.
 A really big lesson learned, but one without a terrible resolution to make me have to have learned it.

 Now, with that backstory out of the way, let’s focus on the topic of how I filled the art in the first place by tracking all the places where I hired the artists.
 Believe it or not, it all started on a competitive Pokemon battling website.

-Three artists who’ve contributed to my game were found on Smogon.
-Count the names appearing at the bottom of all the cards in Rise of the Gods and you’ll climb well past three.
+Three artists who’ve contributed to my game were found via online game communities.
+But count the names appearing at the bottom of all the cards in Rise of the Gods and you’ll climb well past three.
 Then where did I find the rest?

 My next avenue to explore was the world of gig service websites.
 You’ve probably heard of some of them, like Fiverr.
 They don’t carry a lot of prestige, but I think they get a bad rap for unfair reasons, money being prime among them.
 Still, you often get what you pay for, so if you need a half-decent illustration for something, expect to shell out at least $50, whereas the more polished pieces often start at $100 (as opposed to the cool $5 the site gets its name from).

 Gig websites account for five more artists, but we still have more to go.

 From there, I poked around on the more professional websites that allow artists a space to post their portfolios.
 ArtStation is a big one, but my next crop of artists actually came from Hire an Illustrator.
 Here, it’s a little less obvious on how to get art commissioned (than, say, on a gig site), but after messaging a few artists via the contacts on their profiles, I started to get the swing of cold commissioning.
 Because the illustrators I hired are often making art semi-pro or professionally, I paid in the $150 – $300 range for a single piece, but I also got a lot more collaboration and attention from the artists than those on Fiverr.